Find Trade Colleges

 Private for-profit Public vs. Private

-There are 58 full-time undergraduates at Boise Barber College, and 58 students altogether.
+The total student population at Boise Barber College is 58, which includes 58 full-time undergraduates.
 The school has a student-to-faculty ratio of 10 to 1.

 Private for-profit Public vs. Private